CopernicaMarketingSoftware/Documentation/Publisher/en/webhook-opens.md

 | referer   | Optional referer (extracted from HTTP request header)           |
 | tags      | The tags that you associated with the mail                      |

-The "id", "recipient" and "tags" variables allow you to link the open to the originally sent email message.
+The 'id", 'recipient' and 'tags' variables allow you to link the click to the ' originally sent email message.

 ## More information